 We’ve all experienced the meeting that turns into a complaint session, the coworker who turns everything in late or that nagging feeling that a team member doesn’t have your back.
 These workplace scenarios can disrupt your day, sap creative juices and generate growing tensions.
 But why are they so common?

 Wakeman is a researcher, author and leadership consultant who literally wrote the book on drama in the workplace.
 Now she’s on a mission to help people become happier, more creative and more productive in all facets of their lives.
-We spoke with Wakeman to learn how to ditch the office drama to build more creative and collaborative teams.
+We spoke with Wakeman to learn how to avoid drama at work and build more creative and collaborative teams.

 More accountability, less drama